jfadev/bottok/README.md

 >**Attention:** Before purchasing a licence key, please use the free version.
 Please note that due to the nature of this product, we regret to inform you that it <u>CANNOT BE RETURNED OR EXCHANGED</u>.
 Please consider your purchase decision carefully, as <u>ALL SALES ARE FINAL</u>.

 >**Disclaimer:** Using a TikTok viewbot is against the platform's Terms of Service.
-We do not encourage the act or idea of artificially increasing the number of views, likes, shares or favorites of your videos. <u>The use of BotTok is at the user's own risk</u>.
+We do not encourage the act or idea of artificially increasing the number of follow, like, shares or favorites of your videos. <u>The use of BotTok is at the user's own risk</u>.

 - [Bot Tok](#bot-tok)
   - [Features](#features)